 Your choice of a business intelligence platform to compliment your Snowflake data warehouse is critical.
 The right choice will make performing analysis on your corporate data fast and easy — the wrong choice will hinder your ability to perform analysis, bogging your data team down with endless requests and creating bottlenecks between business users and technical teams.

-You might have seen Snowflake’s list compatible BI tools and that’s a great place to begin your search.
+You might have seen Snowflake’s list of compatible BI tools and that’s a great place to begin your search.
 But there are several other solutions out there that you might want to consider.
-Beyond simply providing Snowflake compatibility, these tools — like Toucan analytics — are designed to take advantage of the full-range of Snowflake capabilities without straining your technical team to its limits.
-So, if you need more than just interoperability between your Snowflake and your business intelligence platform, what should you look for?
+Beyond simply providing Snowflake compatibility, these tools — like Toucan analytics — are designed to take advantage of the full range of Snowflake capabilities without straining your technical team to its limits.
+So, what should you look for if you need more than just interoperability between your Snowflake and your business intelligence platform?

 Here’s a list of the top five capabilities we’ve found that take your Snowflake data to its maximum.

 In the age of multi-source, Snowflake does an incredible job at centralizing all of your data in one single place so you can cross-analyze it.
 Once you centralize all of your data somewhere, you need to be able to leverage it and analyze it effortlessly without going through a painstaking data transfer process.
 The BI solution you choose should be natively built for Snowflake.
 Most BI tools showcase a library of connectors: make sure that a Snowflake connector is listed.
 Choosing a complementary cloud platform is also ideal to avoid lengthy and unsafe data transfers.
 Avoid having to download your data and manually integrate it to your reporting tool.